betterscientificsoftware/bssw.io/Articles/Blog/2023-05-sci-workflows.md

 #### Contributed by [Anne Reinarz](https://github.com/annereinarz) and [Linus Seelinger](https://github.com/linusseelinger/)

 ### Introduction
 Scientific applications are ever-growing in complexity: Interdisciplinary workflows in particular combine numerous methods and software components from different communities.
-This might be motivated from software engineering concerns (e.g. embedding a simulation software in CI/CD or performance analysis tools) or algorithmic concerns (e.g. performing optimization or uncertainty quantification on complex numerical models).
+This might be motivated from software engineering concerns (e.g. embedding a simulation software in CI/CD or performance analysis tools) or algorithmic concerns (e.g. performing optimisation or uncertainty quantification on complex numerical models).

 Each community has - for good reasons - preferred languages and tools, which are often incompatible.
 Further, many scientific software frameworks were designed as a monoliths with no expectation of being embedded in higher-level applications.
 In order to facilitate complex scientific applications, we therefore need to map abstract theoretical interfaces into equally universal software interfaces, enabling greater flexibility, reusability, and separation of concerns.